xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 		</code>
 		</pre>
 	</div>
-We can see one locally learnt MAC on the UNI side and two remote MAC learnt from the peer PEs.
+We can see one locally learnt MAC on the UNI side and two remote MACs learnt from the peer PEs.
 The same can also be seen in the EVPN RT2 received.

 <div class="highlighter-rouge">
 		<pre class="highlight">